MicrosoftDocs/customer-insights-pr.it-it/ci-docs/audience-insights/export-microsoft-advertising.md

 ## <a name="known-limitations"></a>Limitazioni note

-- È possibile esportare fino a 500 mila profili per esportazione in Microsoft Advertising.
+- È possibile esportare fino a 500'000 profili di clienti per esportazione in Microsoft Advertising.
 - L'esportazione in Microsoft Advertising è limitata ai segmenti.
-- L'esportazione fino a 500 mila profili in Microsoft Advertising può richiedere fino a 10 minuti per il completamento.
+- Esportare fino a 500'000 profili di clienti in Microsoft Advertising può richiedere fino a 10 minuti per essere completato.

 ## <a name="set-up-the-connection-to-microsoft-advertising"></a>Configurare la connessione a Microsoft Advertising